-All images from Pixabay/Pexels unless otherwise stated.
-Some images created in Book Brush using Pixabay photos.
+All images from Pixabay/Pexels unless otherwise stated with many created in Book Brush.
+Book cover images from Chapeltown Books and Bridge House Publishing.
 Screenshots taken by me, Allison Symes.
-Book cover images from Chapeltown Books and Bridge House Publishing.

 Facebook – From Light to Dark and Back Again

 You know the saying beauty is in the eye of the beholder?
 Well, for my story for Friday Flash Fiction this week, I apply that principle to magic.
 Hope you enjoy Spotting the Magic.

 Am at that stage where I’ve got a couple of possibles for a certain well known competition I enter – now it’s make up my mind time.
 I could enter both so I may decide on that eventually.
 Am resting the pieces so I can look at them with a fresh eye.
 I’ve got a couple of months in hand here but that soon whizzes by and I want to have my submissions in well ahead of the deadline, as I usually do.
 What is pleasing here is I have earmarked some of my draft Flash NANO pieces for competitions so that’s another reason for taking part in this again.
 I found it a great way to get a stock of stories together to work on for future use.

 Looking forward to the Association of Christian Writers Flash Fiction group meeting on Zoom later this month.
 Ideas and news (competitions etc) are shared.
 This is handy as no one writer can know everything and we can all help each other here.

 Don’t forget I share tips and news on a regular basis via my newsletter.
 Next one due out on 1st April.
 That may be April Fools Day but I’m not fooling, honest.
 To sign up head over to (my landing page) at https://allisonsymescollectedworks.com

 Fairytales with Bite – Using Prompts for Fairytales